 AFAR Travel Guide App

-The travel magazine AFAR just launched its newest travel guide app (free), which wants to help you plan a memorable trip.
+The travel magazine AFAR recently launched its newest travel guide app (free), which wants to help you plan a memorable trip.
 The app boasts many of the same features of its website, like Wanderlists (saved lists of places or experiences you're pining over) and Guides (a map function that lets you browse the globe and get inspired by locations you wouldn’t have thought of), plus trip suggestions from local experts and editors.
 The great part is it gives you offline access, so you can still plan when you're on the go.

 Reliable suggestions from fellow travelers — that's what you'll get with Minube (free), which features more than 200,000 experiences from over 500,000 global travelers.
 Plus, you can share your own experiences by uploading photos and videos.
 Major points go to the Inspiration screen, which lets you find destinations by filtering by preferences like distance from home and number of travel days.